civican/legisinfo/42-1/bills/C-68/bill_text.md

 ### Section 53

-  **(1)** Subject to subsection (2), the `Fisheries Act`, as it read immediately before the day on which section `22` of this Act comes into force, applies to any authorization issued under that Act on or after that day, in respect of an application — made in respect of an authorization under paragraph 35(2)(b) of the `Fisheries Act` before that day — for which the applicant has received, before that day, notice in writing from the Minister notifying them that the application is complete.

-  **(2)** If any of the circumstances in paragraphs 8(1)(a), (b), (d) and (e) of the `Applications for Authorization under Paragraph 35(2)(b) of the Fisheries Act Regulations` as those paragraphs read immediately before the day on which section `22` of this Act comes into force, apply on and after that day, the `Fisheries Act`, as it read after that day, applies to any authorization referred to in subsection (1).
+  **(1)** **If** an application **for the issuance of** an authorization under paragraph 35(2)(b) of the `Fisheries Act` **is** made **in accordance with the `Applications for Authorization under Paragraph 35(2)(b) of the Fisheries Act Regulations`** before the day on which section 22 of this Act comes into force, **and** the applicant has received **notification** from the Minister that the application is complete **in accordance with the requirements of those regulations, then** the `Fisheries Act` as it read immediately before the day on which this Act **receives royal assent**, applies to **the exercise of the Minister's power under that Act to author­ize the carrying on of the work, undertaking or activity that is referred to in the application.
+Any** authorization issued **by** the Minister is deemed to be an authorization **that** was issued under paragraphs 34.4(2)(b) and 35(2)(b) **of that Act**, as those paragraphs read after the day on which section 22 of this Act comes into force.

+  **(2)** If the Minister notifies the applicant in ac­cordance with the `Applications for Authorization under Paragraph 35(2)(b) of the Fisheries Act Regulations`, that the application is incomplete, then the applicant shall provide the Minister with the required information or documentation

+    no later than 180 days after the day on which section 22 of this Act comes into force, if the applicant receives the notice before that day;

+    no later than 180 days after the day on which the applicant received the notice, if the applicant receives the notice on or after the day on which section 22 of this Act comes into force.

-  **(3)** The authorization referred to in subsection (1) is deemed to be an authorization issued under paragraphs 34.4(2)(b) and 35(2)(b) of the `Fisheries Act`, as those paragraphs read after the day on which section `22` of this Act comes into force.
+  **(3)** If the Minister notifies the applicant, in ac­cordance with the `Applications for Authorization under Paragraph 35(2)(b) of the Fisheries Act Regulations`, following the receipt of any required information or documentation from the applicant within the time period referred to in subsection (2), that the application is complete, the `Fisheries Act` as it read immediately before the day on which this Act received royal assent applies to the exercise of the Minister's power under that Act to authorize the carrying on of the work, undertaking or activity that is referred to in the application.
+Any authorization issued by the Minister is deemed to be an authorization that was issued under paragraphs 34.4(2)(b) and 35(2)(b) of that Act, as those paragraphs read after the day on which section 22 of this Act comes into force.
+However, if the Minister notifies the applicant that the application is still incomplete, then the authorization that was applied for is deemed to have been refused.

 ## Consequential Amendments